Codecademy/docs/content/git/concepts/commit/commit.md

 ---
 Title: 'Commit'
-Description: 'In Git, commits are used as snapshots of a given branch in a repository.
+Description: 'Commits are used as snapshots of a given branch in a repository.
 They serve as the growth history of all the branches in a Git repository.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'